 By default, Do Not Disturb is set up to allow calls through if the same number calls again within three minutes - the idea is to ignore most calls but let through urgent ones.

 In other words, your first step if you suspect your friend is using Do Not Disturb should be to call again right away.
-If they've still got that default feature activated, you'll break through the DND barrier.
+If they've got that default feature activated, you'll break through the DND barrier.

 But be aware that, if your friend is using Do Not Disturb and if your call is essentially trivial in nature, they may be ticked off that you've pretended to have an emergency.
-We suppose you could feign ignorance and claim it was just coincidence that you called again so soon, but this is pretty shabby behaviour between mates.
+We suppose you could feign ignorance and claim it was just coincidence that you called again so soon, but this is pretty shabby behaviour between friends.

 Call from a different phone